apache/airflow/dev/README_RELEASE_AIRFLOW.md

     git push origin tag ${VERSION}
     ```

-## Prepare production Docker Image
+## Prepare production Docker Image RC

 Production Docker images should be manually prepared and pushed by the release manager or another committer
 who has access to Airflow's DockerHub.
 Note that we started releasing a multi-platform build, so you need